joycesim/recipe-book/ChineseNewYearSalad.md

 * Cornflakes/Crunchy crackers bits
 * Chopped roasted peanuts
 * Roasted sesame seeds
-Note: Anything to make the salad colorful is a good thing
+Note: Anything to make the salad colorful is a good thing.
+None of the above are necessary but are what makes the traditional salad.
+You can mix and match with whatever you have.
+I made one this year with what I had in the fridge: watermelon radish, lettuce, hakurei turnips, cucumber, red onion, mango, easter egg radish and pickled shallots.

 Dressing
 * Sour Plum sauce